huytrinhm/PotBot/README.md

-# A simple bot to memorize users' info
+# Just a Discord bot
-Just a personal bot.
+👀